igooor-bb/igooor-bb/README.md

 Hi!
-My name is Igor Belov and I am iOS Developer.

-I am interested in various fundamental computer science topics and like to understand how things work under the hood.
+I am a software engineer who is interested in various fundamental computer science topics and like to understand how things work under the hood.

 You can reach me using the followings: